 Nash's Field Experiment (plots K-S)

 The overall objective of the Nash' Field experiment is to assess the effect of fertilizer nutrients and herbivore removal on grassland diversity and biomass.
 It is a six-factor factorial experiment replicated in two blocks of 22 x 44 m plots using a split-plot design.
 The experimental plot units (1.152 2 x 2 m plots) receive a combination of treatments that include application of four nutrients in different combinations (N, K, P, Mg), the exclusion of vertebrate (rabbits) and invertebrate (insects and molluscs) herbivores, the manipulation of soil pH through periodic applications of lime, and the application of selective herbicides.
 A related experiment running at Nash's field grassland (plots A-F) investigated the effect of grazing and disturbance in plant communities.

-Data of aboveground biomass or coverage per plant species of all herbaceous plants present has been collected annually for several years from 1992 until 2013.
+Data of aboveground biomass or coverage per plant species of all herbaceous plants present has been collected annually for several years since 1992.
 More recently, the experiment has been used to study the effect that fertilization and herbivory has on soil microbial diversity and ecosystem functions.